MagdalenaCret/MagdalenaCret/README.md

 - 🏠 Exploring interior design concepts
 - 👥 Connecting and communicating with people
 - 🧠 Studying psychology and human behavior
-- 🏠 Exploring interior design concepts
-- 👥 Connecting and communicating with people
-- 🧠 Studying psychology and human behavior

 ## 📫 Connect With Me

 <div>